sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-overview/pi-ocs-architecture.md

 ## Performance metrics: AF data transfer

 The average data transfer rate is approximately 120-150 assets per second, and 1,000 assets per minute.
-Streams are created first and then assets are transferred into OCS.
+Streams are created first and then AF element and asset data are transferred into OCS.
 If you use the same stream for various elements, the transfer time may be shorter.

 **Note:** There may be some variance to these numbers.